GoogleCloudPlatform/cloud-build-notifiers/googlechat/README.md

 This notifier expects the following fields in the `delivery` map to be set:

-- `webhook_url`: The `secretRef: <GoogleChat-webhook-URL>` map that references the Slack webhook URL resource path in the `secrets` section.
+- `webhook_url`: The `secretRef: <GoogleChat-webhook-URL>` map that references the Google Chat webhook URL resource path in the `secrets` section.